ethereum/remix-workshops/README.md

-# This is a repo of tutorials to be used in the Remix's LearnEth Plugin
+# This is a repo of tutorials for the Remix's LearnEth Plugin

 ### To use these tutorials: